A Distributed Conductance Tester Without Global Information Collection: Introduction

 \subsection{Technical Overview}

-In this section, we give a general overview of our algorithm and the concepts used in arriving at our algorithm.
-Like all the previous algorithms for conductance testing, our algorithm proceeds in two phases.
-In the first phase, we perform a certain number of random walks from a randomly selected starting vertex.
+In this section, we give a general overview of the concepts used in our algorithm.
+Like all the previous algorithms for conductance testing, we perform a certain number of random walks from a randomly selected starting vertex.
 To boost the success probability of the process, we repeat this process in parallel from a constant number of randomly selected starting vertices.
 The main technical challenge in running random walks in parallel from different starting vertices is the congestion on the edges.
 As done by~\cite{VasudevDistributed}, we overcome this problem by not sending the entire trace of the walk from its current endpoint to the next.
 For each starting point~$q$ and for all the walks going from $u$ to $v$, we simply send the ID of $q$ and the number of walks destined for $v$ to $v$.
 At the end of this process, for each starting point $q$, we simply store at each vertex $v$, the number of walks that ended at $v$.
-In phase $2$, each vertex $v \in V$ looks at the information stored at $v$ at the end of phase $1$ to check if the number of walks received from any starting vertex is more than a certain threshold.
+Finally, each vertex $v \in V$ looks at the information stored at $v$ to check if the number of walks received from any starting vertex is more than a certain threshold.
 If so, it outputs \emph{Reject} and, otherwise, it outputs \emph{Accept}.